42mcmaster/pythonFirstPrograms/python03/python03aTasks.md

 **Hints:**
 - You'll need a loop that runs 5 times
 - Use a variable to track the current number
-- Multiply the number by itself to get its square
+- Multiply the number by itself to get its square (i * i), but you can also use the exponent operator "**"

 ---

-## Task 3: Name Repeater ⭐⭐
+## Task 3: Name Repeater
 **Difficulty: Medium**

 Write a program that: